How to Sew a Straight Stitch: The Foundation of All Sewing

 Straight Stitch vs. Other Stitches: When to Use Each

 Understanding when to use a straight stitch versus other stitch types prevents both over-engineering and under-engineering your seams.
 Each stitch serves a specific purpose, and using the right stitch for the right application produces better results with less effort.
+The straight stitch creates the strongest connection between fabric layers because every stitch goes straight down and locks at the same point, distributing stress evenly along the seam line.

 | Technique | Best Use | Why Not Others |